Brittdrog/Drogemoller_lab_website/content/authors/djohnson/_index.md

 user_groups: ["Alumni"]
 ---

-Danielle Johnson performed a a Mitacs-Globalink UK-Canada PhD exchange in the Drögemöller Lab focusing on performing a systematic review and analysis of the use of polygenic scores in pharmacogenomics.
+Danielle Johnson completed a Mitacs-Globalink UK-Canada PhD exchange in the Drögemöller Lab, which focused on performing a systematic review and analysis of the use of polygenic scores in pharmacogenomics.